gaw63800/Group-Project-2-4610/README.md

 ## Analysis & Results:

 According to our histogram data analysis comparing the education levels and their responses, the most saturated section appears to be high schoolers responding with “Ever”, specifically during the late 1990s being the peak.
 The general trend across all six histograms is a constant decline as time goes on from 1999 to 2017.
 When it comes to the level of education, high schoolers seem to have a higher rate of tobacco usage than middle schoolers.
 In terms of the response, “Ever” appears to be the highest frequency of response type.
+This is the preferred outcome, as this suggests that both high school and middle school students understand the potential consequences of tobacco usage.

 2. How does the number of people/density of people who frequently smoke change over time by state?